Interactions Dashboard¶

 Notes

-- If Export Conversation Data is selected, the metadata of all selected conversations is exported.
+- If you select Export Conversation Data, the system exports the metadata for all selected conversations.

-- If Export Transcripts is selected, the exported transcript files retain the same naming convention currently used for all transcript exports.
-These files are compressed into a zip file named "transcripts-YYYY-MM-DD-HH24-mm-SS.zip.
+- If you select Export Transcripts, the system exports transcript files using the standard naming convention for transcript exports.
+The files are compressed into a zip file named transcripts-YYYY-MM-DD-HH24-mm-SS.zip.

-- Up to 25 conversations can be selected for exporting transcripts.
-If a selected conversation does not have a transcript or the system cannot retrieve one, a blank transcript is exported for that conversation.
+- You can select up to 25 conversations for transcript export.
+If a selected conversation doesn't have a transcript or the system cannot retrieve it, the export includes a blank transcript for that conversation.

-- A status message is displayed at the start of the export.
-On completion, the file is downloaded.
+A status message appears at the start of the export.
+On completion, the file downloads.

 Steps to Preview and Download Events: